ivan-moto/30-seconds-of-kotlin/README.md

 > Curated collection of useful Kotlin 1.3 snippets that you can understand quickly, using only stdlib functionality.

+*Snippets are optimized for readability and comprehension, sometimes at the expense of performance.*

 ## Table of Contents

 Note: This project is inspired by, but in no way affiliated with, [30 Seconds of Code](https://github.com/30-seconds/30-seconds-of-code).